top of page

 This project is run by Coastal Carolina University through South Carolina Sea Grant funding.

 The proposed project seeks to provide a characterization of coastal ocean acidification (COA) using the waters of Long Bay, South Carolina (SC) where hypoxia (low oxygen) and acidification (in the form of low pH) have already been documented.
 Data from this local characterization will be used in informal and formal education settings to increase public awareness of COA as a statewide coastal concern.
-The project will serve as a pilot effort to guide future expansion to the rest of the state’s coastline.
+The project serves as a pilot effort to guide future expansion to the rest of the state’s coastline.

 The project meets Objective 1.2 of SC Sea Grant’s Strategic Plan with regard to Program Area I, Healthy Ecosystems to,